List of Teenage Mutant Ninja Turtles characters: Slash

 Slash is a humanoid turtle who is either an enemy or ally of the Ninja Turtles depending on the version.

-In the Archie comics continuity, he is part of a turtle-like alien species on a tropical planet in Dimension X. Slash's home world was eventually destroyed by alien invaders, leaving him the only homeless survivor of his kind.
+In the Archie comics continuity, he is a turtle-like alien from a tropical planet in Dimension X. Slash's home world was destroyed by alien invaders, leaving him the only survivor.
 He was later found by Krang, who made a deal with him to find his way back to Earth, and in return, Slash came under the former's leadership and kept the Ninja Turtles busy while Krang sought to possess Shredder's body, but to no avail.
 Slash's rampage caught the attention of the Mighty Mutanimals, who captured him and brought him to their island.
-With Leatherhead's help, Slash was able to control his violent spree and informed that he would be allowed to stay in a grove of lush palm trees he so loved.
-Grateful, he went on to become a member of the Mutanimals, ultimately sacrificing himself later to save the Turtles.
+With Leatherhead's help, Slash was able to control his violent spree and informed that he would be allowed to stay in a grove of palm trees.
+Grateful, he went on to become a member of the Mutanimals, ultimately sacrificing himself to save the Turtles.

-In the 1987 cartoon, Slash (voiced by Pat Fraley) was Bebop's pet turtle, mutated by Rocksteady to carry out an assignment that Shredder wanted them to do.
-However, when the plastic palm tree he loved in his tank was accidentally dropped down an air duct by Bebop, Slash went berserk and stole Shredder's shaolin, chasing them around the Technodrome before going to Earth on Bebop's part.
-There, he ran into a corrupt businessman building condos in the sewers until the Ninja Turtles foiled it.
-As payback, the businessman sent Slash to smash the Freedom Bell, which would tarnish the Turtle's reputation and give them a bad name.
-The Turtles eventually stopped them and sent Slash into space aboard a trash rocket, which unknowingly contained a plastic palm tree that he was so content of.
-After having a run-in with a race of super-intelligent aliens who hooked him up to a machine to grant him their intelligence, Slash returned to Earth with fancy weaponry and equipment of his own design and planned to turn everyone into turtles to become the number 1 supreme turtle.
-This was foiled when Donatello tricked him into thinking that he turned the Turtles into humans to lure Slash into a rooftop fight.
-Thus, Slash was reverted to his low-level intelligence and launched into space once again.
+In the 1987 animated series, Slash (voiced by Pat Fraley) was Bebop's pet turtle, mutated by Rocksteady to carry out an assignment for Shredder.
+When Bebop accidentally drops the plastic palm tree in his tank down an air duct, Slash goes berserk and steals Shredder's shaolin, chasing them around the Technodrome before going to Earth on Bebop's part.
+There, he encounters a corrupt businessman who sends him to smash the Freedom Bell, which would tarnish the Turtles' reputation.
+The Turtles eventually stop them and sent Slash into space aboard a rocket, which unknowingly contained a plastic palm tree.
+Slash later returns to Earth, having had his intelligence enhanced by an extraterrestrial machine, but is foiled and returned to space.